- Budget:€ 85.000

-From the architect.
+Text description provided by the architects.
 Simple brief: I want to live in a small house on a small plot at a reasonable price.
 Budget was fixed at € 75.000.
 I am still remembering last summer on the countryside.
 Could we recycle the typology, morphology, even decor of Slovakian rural architecture?

 There are certain principles encoded in traditional folk architecture, verified by ages and still relevant.
 Especially in the context of the need to reduce our ecological footprint and energy waste.
 Bigger is not always better!
 Simple buildings didn’t fight with the nature but has become part of it.
 They were built of local materials that were readily available and did not need a long and difficult transport – wood, clay and straw to name a few.